directus/directus/readme.md

 Download the latest pre-built version from [our releases page](https://github.com/directus/directus/releases) or clone this repo and install the composer dependencies by running `composer install` from the root folder.

 ### Requirements:
-NGINX or Apache Server, MySQL 5.2+, PHP 5.5+ (curl, gd, finfo, pdo_mysql)
+NGINX or Apache Server, MySQL 5.2+, PHP 5.6+ (curl, gd, finfo, pdo_mysql)

 ### Database types
 While Directus has been abstracted to allow for different database adapters in the future, currently only MySQL is supported.
-PostgreSQL, SQLite, and MongoDB support is under development – and we hope to expand support for additional database types as we gain contributors.
+PostgreSQL, SQLite, and MongoDB support are under development – and we hope to expand support for additional database types as we gain contributors.

 ## Documentation